erda-project/erda-infra/README.md

 * protoc.sh, wrap the protoc-gen-go-* series of tools for the development.

 ## License
-Erda is under the Apache 2.0 license.
+Erda Infra is under the Apache 2.0 license.
 See the [LICENSE](/LICENSE) file for details.